-(BRP) on a national or regional market?
-What is the cost to obtain balancing responsibility on a national or regional market (e.g. bank guarantees)?
+Is it possible for market participants to become a balance responsible party (BRP) in a national or regional market?
+How long does it take to become a BRP in a national or regional market?
+What is the cost to obtain balancing responsibility in a national or regional market (e.g. bank guarantees)?
+Frequency This metric should be monitored every one or two years.
 Unit of measure Regarding the existence of the relevant procedures: Yes/No and qualitative explanation.
 Regarding time: Number of months (legal requirements and/or as observed in practice if data is available).
 Regarding costs: Euros as applicable in relation with the different types of procedures/licensing.
 Data completeness NRAs should have access to such information since it is a requisite for the market functioning.
 As such, the data should be available at the national level.